hdevillers/go-fannot-documentation/docs/source/usage/formatting_rules.rst

     Gene name to protein name transformer ``::GnPn`` follows the *Saccharomyces cerevisiae* genetic nomenclature.
 Thus, for example, *ACT1* is a gene locus name (upper case, italicized).
-    The corresponding protein name is Act1p (no italics, capitalied first letter, followed by a "p").
+    The corresponding protein name is Act1p (no italics, capitalized first letter, followed by a "p").
     Thus, considering the template ``{ShartDesc}::ToLwr::GnPn`` and the sentence ``Ribosome biogenesis protein BMS1`` the output will be ``ribosome biogenesis protein Bms1p``.
 This may not fit the nomenclature of other organisms.